mikkelertbjerg/Exam_notes/Basic_AI_Questions.md

 [Back to overview](#overview)

 ## <a name="36"></a>What	is	an	activation	function,	how	does	it	affect	the	work	of	a	neuron?
 Which	are	the	most	common	functions	used	as	activation	functions?
 [36]
+Sigmoid, creates weighted sums for our neurons close to zero.
+An example is the project where we used a ANN to figure out what handwritten digits was shown.
+Sigmoid was used to get the neuron weights between 0-1, based on the white color on the picutre.
+Where black would be 0.0, and white would be 1.0.

 [Back to overview](#overview)